Here are some things which we'll never do, so if you experience any of them you can be assured that it's a scam

 5) Be Aware - Never log on to your Internet Banking if asked to do so by a cold caller (for example someone offering to fix, upgrade or protect your computer), and do not disclose any of your personal access information

-Including your PINs, passwords, access code, passcode and memorable word
+Including your PINs, passwords, access code and passcode

 1) Don't write them down - Never write down or record your personal codes and numbers in a way which could easily be understood by someone else